Legal Aid Society

 Wrongful Conviction Unit

 The Wrongful Conviction Unit continues to grow in size and outreach since its inception in 2019.
-As a result, the Unit has been able to take on more clients, reinvestigate their cases and advocate for their exoneration and release.
-Part of that advocacy has been to work collaboratively with Conviction Integrity Units in the District Attorneys’ Offices.
-Each of the NYC DA offices are currently reinvestigating our cases.
-Our goal is to get them each to agree to vacate our clients’ convictions – most of whom are serving life sentences.
+As a result of tripling in size, the Unit has been able to take on more clients, reinvestigate their cases, and advocate for their exoneration and release.

 While working to seek exoneration of our clients, we have successfully advocated for the release of incarcerated clients who have gone before the parole board but maintained their innocence.
 Historically, the parole boards routinely denied parole to people who maintained their innocence because they were not “accepting responsibility” for crimes they did not commit.
 Our success so far with these advocacy letters indicates that there has been a shift in attitude at the parole boards.